ldkong1205/LaserMix/docs/DATA_PREPARE.md

 ### nuScenes

-To install the [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes) dataset, download the data, annotations, and other files from https://www.nuscenes.org/download.
+To prepare the [nuScenes-lidarseg](https://www.nuscenes.org/nuscenes) dataset, download the data, annotations, and other files from https://www.nuscenes.org/download.
 Unpack the compressed file(s) into `/data/sets/nuscenes` and your folder structure should end up looking like this:

 ```
 └── nuscenes